-There is also a request that professional bodies review their expectations of pre-registration programmes.
-The Multiprofessional Practice-Based Research Capabilities Framework provides eight capability domains that can be used to support delivery towards meeting entry-level capabilities (NHS England 2024).
+Multi-professional Practice-Based Research Capabilities Framework provides eight capability domains that can be used to support delivery towards meeting entry-level capabilities (NHS England 2024).
 It demonstrates how the domains develop as careers progress which is useful for emphasising research value and importance to students.
-Therefore, this work to evaluate ODP pre-registration research teaching is considered necessary, especially at a time when the CODP Curriculum Document is in its fifth year, with a timely review imminent (CODP 2018).
+Therefore, this work to evaluate ODP pre-registration research teaching is considered necessary, especially at a time when the CODP Curriculum Document is in its 5th year, with a timely review imminent (CODP 2018).

-As described in both the CODP Curriculum and the HCPC Standards of Proficiency, it is evident that there is a prerequisite to have research embedded within the ODP programme outcomes (CODP 2018, HCPC 2023).
-It is also clear that there is a need for programme leaders to engage with research or publish as their contribution to the profession (CODP 2018).
-However, the latest ODP Workforce Report identified research as one of the areas of practice in which ODPs are underrepresented and requires further exploration to understand how UG programmes and delivery teams are contributing to research (Health Education England (HEE) 2023).
+As described in both the CODP Curriculum and the HCPC Standards of Proficiency it is evident that there is a pre requisite to have research embedded within the Operating Department Practice programme outcomes (CODP 2018; HCPC 2023).
+It is also clear that there is a need for programme leaders to engage with research and/or publish as their contribution to the profession (CODP 2018).
+However, the latest ODP Workforce Report identified research as one of the areas of practice in which ODPs are underrepresented and requires further exploration to understand how UG programmes and delivery teams are contributing to research (Health Education England [HEE] 2023).

-The aim of this project is to explore how research is embedded into the syllabi of ODP UG pre-registration programmes.
+The aim of this project is to explore how research is embedded into the syllabi of Operating Department Practice UG pre-registration programmes.